 3. Name and address of the data protection officer

-Our data protection officer can be reached via:
+You can contact our data protection officer via:

 GBB-Rating Gesellschaft für Bonitätsbeurteilung mbH

 - Data Protection Officer -

 Phone: +49 221 91 28 97 - 300

 4. Scope of your obligations to provide data

 In principle, you are under no obligation to provide us with personal data about yourself.
 However, without certain personal data, it is not possible for us to provide our website without errors, answer your inquiries or process applications that we do not receive in paper form.

 Each time our website is accessed, our system automatically collects a series of general data and information and stores this data in so-called server log files.

 The following data can be recorded: